Danny-Ly1/uqcs-hackathon2025/README.md

 > FILEPATH: src/queries.py
 > PASSWORD: YOURPASSWORD (default: '1234')
 ![alt text](image-2.png)
+After this, run the server.py file and it should be working

 ### <a name="library-install">Library Installation:</a>
 The following libraries are required to run the server: